-- Maintaining oversight of the funds, monitoring the investment manager and third-party service providers; - Managing risk; - Maintaining systems and processes used in our oversight processes; - Development and maintenance of fund documentation (e.g., Prospectus, KIID); - Customer Service activity.
+- Maintaining oversight of the funds, monitoring the investment manager and third-party service providers; - Managing risk; - Managing our regulatory requirements and those of the Funds; - Maintaining systems and processes used in our oversight processes; - Development and maintenance of fund documentation (e.g., Prospectus, KIID); - Customer Service activity.

 We determine the cost to us of providing the service and compare this to what we charge to the customer to ensure that the costs and charges are fair.
-In this context, we assess "fairness" through ensuring the fees and charges remain appropriate and fair for our customers' investments(s) whilst allowing us to operate as a commercially viable entity, innovate and develop products and services for our customers.
+In this context, we assess "fairness" through ensuring the fees and charges remain appropriate and fair for our customers' investments(s), that the amount paid for the fund is reasonable to the fund's relative benefits, whilst also allowing us to operate as a commercially viable entity, innovate and develop products and services for our customers.